Alejandro Machado

-Alejandro José Machado (born April 26, 1982) is a former professional baseball infielder.
-He is a switch-hitter and throws right-handed.
+Alejandro José Machado (born April 26, 1982) is a Venezuelan former professional baseball infielder who played in Major League Baseball for the Boston Red Sox during the 2005 season.
+He was a switch-hitter and threw right-handed.

 Career

 In 2004 Machado hit a combined .306 with 30 stolen bases in a career-high 139 games with the Expos' Single-A Brevard and Double-A Harrisburg clubs.
 He posted a .399 on-base percentage between the two stops, and tied for the organization lead with his 30 steals, while ranking fourth in batting.
 Machado also hit five home runs with 45 RBI and 63 walks.

-Claimed by the Boston Red Sox in Rule V from the Washington Nationals, Machado spent his first season at the Triple-A level with the Pawtucket Red Sox in 2005, being honored with the PawSox Rookie-of-the-Year Award.
+The Boston Red Sox selected Machado in the Rule 5 draft from the Washington Nationals, Machado spent his first season at the Triple-A level with the Pawtucket Red Sox in 2005, being honored with the PawSox Rookie-of-the-Year Award.
 He was among Pawtucket's most consistent players all season, and finished 10th in the International League with a .300 batting average.
 He also tied for the club-lead with 21 stolen bases and played tremendous defense at second base, shortstop, and even in the outfield.

 The Red Sox added Machado to their roster on September 1.
 In ten games he posted a .200 batting average (1-for-5) with one double and four runs.
 His first major league run scored occurred during a strange turn of events when outfielder Gabe Kapler injured himself while running on what turned out to be a home run.
 After the game was halted to deal with Kapler's injury, Machado achieved his first major league run as a pinch-runner for the ailing Kapler.

 He was signed by the Washington Nationals to a minor league deal in November 2006.
 During the 2006 Winter Meetings, Machado was taken by the Minnesota Twins in the Rule 5 draft.
 After spending most of 2007 on the major league disabled list, a trade was worked out to nullify the Rule 5 draft restrictions, enabling the Twins to assign Machado to the minor leagues for the 2008 season.

 He attended the Twins' 2009 major league spring training camp but was sent to minor league camp on April 1, 2009.

 Machado was signed to a minor league contract on January 5, 2010, by the New York Mets.